 After clicking on Confirm schedule, the system will then collect all of your eBookings and attempt to process and place them if they are within the eBooking window.

-As they are being placed or scheduled, you can Cancel schedule and eBookings or go directly to the My eBookings tab by clicking on the See all in my eBookings.
+As they are being placed or scheduled, you can Cancel schedule and eBookings or go directly to the My eBookings page by clicking See all in my eBookings.

-Within the My eBookings tab, you can view processing eBookings and their current status.
+Within the eBookings page, you can view scheduled eBookings and their current status under the Schedule eBookings tab.

 Tip: if an eBooking status changes at any moment for any of your schedules, or there is an update on an eBooking related to a schedule, you will be notified by email.